International Foundation Programme (IFP)

 - the fee charged by your local examination centre to cover its costs; this fee will vary.

 When you decide you are ready, you can sit your examinations.
-These are in the form of unseen written papers which are set and marked by academics appointed by the LSE.
+These are in the form of unseen written papers.

 Examinations are held once a year, in late April, at examination centres in over 190 countries as well as in London.
 You will be charged a fee by your local examination centre (this fee will vary).